dasepli/Nand2Tetris/README.md

 # Welcome!
-This is Peng's Repo for Computer Organization!
+This is Peng's Repo for Computer Organization, Learning by Playing!
 ![icon](nand2tetris_icon.PNG)

 ## Notes